Two women accuse NFL star quarterback of sexual assault

 The lawsuit goes on to say it was at this point that Watson moved in her direction, causing her to touch his genitals.
 After Watson flipped over, exposed, the lawsuit says, the woman said for Watson to cover himself with a towel, but Watson refused.
 The woman stopped the massage and said she needed to leave.

-CNN notes taht Watson has played four seasons in Houston and has been selected for three Pro Bowls.
+CNN notes that Watson has played four seasons in Houston and has been selected for three Pro Bowls.
 According to the Spotrac website, he signed a four-year, $156 million contract in 2020.

 More News